-- (a) A local authority may discharge or reconstitute a Committee or Subcommittee, or other subordinate decision-making body; and - (b) A Committee may discharge or reconstitute a Subcommittee.
+- (a) A Community Board may discharge or reconstitute a Committee or Subcommittee, or other subordinate decision-making body; and - (b) A Community Board may discharge or reconstitute a Subcommittee.

 A Committee, Subcommittee, or other subordinate decision-making body is, unless the Council resolves otherwise, discharged when members elected at a subsequent triennial general election come into office.